dryman/dryman.github.com/source/_posts/2012-10-29-type-qualifiers.markdown

 categories: C Objective-C
 ---

-Type qualifiers are heavily used in C and Objective C. In C99 there are four type qualifiers: `const`, `restrict`, `register` and `volatile`.
+Type qualifiers are heavily used in C and Objective C. In C99 there are three type qualifiers: `const`, `restrict`, and `volatile`.
 In objective C, Apple introduced `__weak`, `__strong`, `__unsafe_unretained`, and `__autoreleasing` for automatic reference counting.